-Homemade copycat KIND Nut Bars knock the socks off the store bought competitions.
-Not only are these seed and nut bars good for you, the recipe is easy to make and affordable.
-In less than an hour, you can make a healthy nut bar recipe that tastes amazing and keeps well.
-You should probably make a double batch!
+These homemade snack bars are inspired by KIND Nut Bars that we all love.
+But these nut bars are way more affordable.
+In less than an hour, you can make a this nut bar recipe that tastes amazing and keeps well.

 - Nuts – Use half whole nuts and half chopped nuts for texture.
 Choose your favorite or use a combination of cashews, walnuts, pecans, almonds, macadamia nuts, etc.